ulf-rodened/remarkable-basil/content/posts/how-to-read-and-write-data-to-a-google-sheet-in-node-red-1.md

 Now you should be able to read and write to the Google sheet.

-There is an ERROR message "Missing VISEO Bot Maker key - Read the documentation.".
-This will not stop the flow from working.# Install extra nodes

-From the manage palette, install node-red-contrib-viseo-google-authentication and node-red-contrib-viseo-google-spreadsheet.

-Now you should be able to read and write to the Google sheet.

-There is an ERROR message "Missing VISEO Bot Maker key - Read the documentation.".
+In the node-red editor there is an error message: "Missing VISEO Bot Maker key - Read the documentation.".
 This will not stop the flow from working.

+A key can be created at the VISEO github and activated in the editor.
+This is only used for collecting user statistics so they understand how is using the plugin.
+I have't figured out yet how to set this key as the documentation does't mentioned how to do it.